Options Expire Worthless

 The proper technique would have been to manage position risk once the stock price moved below a previously chosen limit.

 - Implied volatility was recently quite high, but has declined by the time expiration day arrives.
 Option writers love it when implied volatility is well above its historical levels because they can collect a higher-than-normal premium when writing their covered call options.
-In fact, option premium can be so attractive to sell that some traders ignore risk and trade in inappropriately high number of option contracts (see discussion on Position Size).
+In fact, option premium can be so attractive to sell that some traders ignore risk and trade in inappropriately high number of option contracts (for a deeper explanation, check our discussion of Position Size).

 To get an idea of just how much the option premium can vary as implied volatility changes, see the article on volatility vs. option premium.

 Consider this scenario.
 You own a covered call position, having sold the $50 call on a stock currently priced at $49 when the stock market suddenly gets the jitters.
 That could be the result of a big political event, such as a presidential election or the possibility of Britain leaving the European Union with Brexit.

 Under customary market conditions, you are quite pleased to collect $150 to $170 when writing a one-month covered call.
 But in this hypothetical, high implied – with only 3 days before your option expires – the option that you sold is priced at $1.00.
 That price is so absurdly high (typically it is priced around $0.15), that you simply refuse to pay that much and decide to hold until the options expire.
 But the experienced trader doesn't care about the price of that option in a vacuum.
 Instead, that more sophisticated trader also looks at the price of the option that expires one month later.
 In this enriched IV environment, he/she notices that the later-dated option is trading at $3.25.
 So what does our smart trader do?
 He/she enters a spread order to sell the call spread, collecting the difference, or $2.25 per share.

 The trade involves buying the near-term option (at the unattractive premium of $1.00 and